0 hidden charges. 0 forex

 Further, the Finance Act’ 20 abolished the DDT and taxed dividends at the investor level, irrespective of the amount received at applicable income tax slab rates.

 Dividend tax rates vary based on the type of assessee getting the dividend and the method used to distribute it.
-This table below can help you understand this better:
+The table below can help you understand this better

 Category of Assessee